A wildlife conservation success story

 Degree in Grassland Science

-• Deep, immersive wildlife filmmaking; [unique ability to build intimate relationships with wild animals];
+• Unique ability to build intimate relationships with wild animals

 • Expert in documenting natural behaviour of predators such as leopard, hyena, cheetah, and wild dog